PEO ACWA Introduction

 In 2002, the Bechtel Pueblo Team was awarded the systems contract to design, construct, systemize, pilot test, operate and close PCAPP in Pueblo, Colorado.
 In 2003, the Bechtel Parsons Blue Grass Team was awarded the systems contract for the design, construction, systemization, operations and closure of BGCAPP near Richmond, Kentucky.

-How are the chemical weapons being destroyed?
+How were the chemical weapons destroyed?

 Pueblo Chemical Agent-Destruction Pilot Plant